Imparja Television: 2010s

 On 19 May 2010, the ACMA (Australian Communications and Media Authority) approved a licence for a new remote area digital-only TV channel, a joint venture by Imparja Pty Ltd and Southern Cross Central.
 It was launched on 30 June 2010 as "10 Central (CDT)".

 In December 2010, Imparja Television began broadcasting on terrestrial digital TV and the new VAST satellite service.
 This expansion included the establishment of two feeds for these platforms, Imparja North (Qld/NT) and Imparja South (NSW/SA/Vic/Tas).
 Programming on "north" and "south" feeds are identical, however permits correct transmission of non-live programs (for program classification purposes) during daylight saving time, which the states and territories on the "south" feed observe but the "north" states do not - effectively creating a 1-hour timeshift.

 Imparja Pty Ltd also began to launch digital channels 9Go! and 9Gem.
 Imparja provides one feed for 9Gem, while 9Go! has separate "north" and "south" feeds.
 There are currently no plans at this stage for Imparja to launch an HD simulcast or introduce 9Life and 9Rush to its viewers.

 2020s

 On 16 November 2022, the station dropped its independent branding and switched to a dirty feed from the Nine Network.

-On 24 March 2023, the station was broken into by youth, with walls and technical equipment damaged.

 In May 2023 the Albanese government committed extra funding to the station in its budget to prevent deep cuts to the services it provides.